ZeLongZhuang/ahk-library/README.md

 # AHK Library

-Compilation of Autohotkey scripts for efficienct productivity
+Compilation of Autohotkey scripts for efficiency and productivity

 ## List of scripts